aristanetworks/atd-public/topologies/beta-datacenter/labguides/source/EVPN_Class_Guide.rst

 Lab 3: MLAG
 ========================

+    .. note:: If you are starting out in this lab, go to the ssh login menu, select the *labs* option or option *97*, then go to *EVPN Class Guide*, then execute option *3* or *lab3* to deploy the topology.

     #.
 Devices will be dual-homed to VTEPs, with the expectation that an LACP port-channel will be formed, and forwarding will be active/active

     #.
 Each pair of VTEPs will be deployed with a physical interconnect between each other